stephane-hulot/thanksgiving-party/README.md

 # Thanksgiving Party

-Thanksgiving Party will be a game in the style of Wolfenstein 3D where you fight turkeys that are really angry.
+Thanksgiving Party is a game in the style of Wolfenstein 3D where you fight turkeys that are really angry.

-Made in C++ using SDL1.2
+Made in C++ using SDL2

-Curently using placeholder textures
+Wall textures and flowers made by BDCraft ( https://bdcraft.net )

 ![alt text](screenshot.png?raw=true "Screenshot")